Cellulite is more common among women due to feminine distribution of fat cells and connective tissue.

 - During Cellulaze, a doctor injects numbing solution into the area, then shoots heat in three directions.
 Expect about a 75% improvement in your cellulite for about a year.

 - With subcision, a dermatologist puts a needle under your skin to break up the connective tissue bands.
-Results can last 2 years or more, says the AAD.
-Vacuum-assisted precise tissue release cuts the connective bands beneath the skin.
-According to limited data, this may last up to 3 years.
+Results can vary but will last 2 years or more, says the American Academy of Dermatology (AAD).
+Vacuum-assisted precise tissue release cuts the connective tissue bands beneath the skin.
+According to the data, even though it's still limited, this may last up to 3 years.

 What Causes Stretch Marks?

 Adolescents can get stretch marks during a growth spurt.
-Some formally unfit people hit the gym with a vengeance—endeavoring to quickly bulk up or drop tens of pounds.
-Pregnant mothers are also subject to rapid weight gain and skin stretching.
+Some formerly unfit people hit the gym with a vengeance—endeavoring to bulk up or drop tens of pounds quickly.
+Pregnant mothers also experience rapid weight gain and skin stretching.
 The internet is filled with images of postpartum or post-pregnancy bellies, stomachs, thighs and “mommy bodies.”

-Stretch marks are essentially tears in the skin that result from rapid weight loss or gain or cortisone overuse.
+Stretch marks are essentially tears in your skin that result from rapid weight loss, weight gain, or overuse of cortisone medication.
 Cortisone is a hormone naturally produced by your adrenal glands.
-However, having too much of this hormone negative affects your skin.
-Corticosteroid creams, lotions, and pills can cause stretch marks by decreasing the skin’s ability to stretch.
+However, the excessive use of this medication can adversely effect your skin.
+Corticosteroid creams, lotions, and pills can cause stretch marks by decreasing your skin’s elasticity.
 Adrenal gland disorders can increase the amount of cortisone in your body.
+[3,5,6]

 Treatments For Stretch Marks

-Do not expect any treatment to totally eliminate stretch marks.
+Do not expect any treatment to eliminate stretch marks.
+The aim is to minimize their appearance.
 You may prefer to ignore them.
 This is arguably more difficult for a woman than a man.
-Some options are useful for fading stretch marks:
+The AAD has reviewed a number of techniques that may be successful in reducing the appearance of stretch marks.
+Some options are also useful for fading cellulite :

 - Exfoliation removes excess dead skin.
 This can be a catalyst for other treatments.